UBC-MDS/exploratory-data-viz/chapters/en/module6.md

 <exercise id="3" title="...Happily Ever After: Narrative Components">

 **Question**
-What in *NOT* an effective method to help make your story telling more effective?
+What is *NOT* an effective method to help make your storytelling more effective?

 <choice id="1" >
 <opt text="Concentrating on the most exciting discoveries of your analysis and exagerate them." correct="true">

-Yike!
-Never exagerate any of your findings.
+Yikes!
+Never exaggerate any of your findings.
 Remember the reading is trusting you to represent the data truthfully.

 </opt>

 <opt text="Using striking visualizations to capture the audience's attention."  >

-This can be effective  asking follow up questions can help tell a story.
+This can be effective since and follow-up questions can help tell a story.

 </opt>

 <opt text="Recaping the insignts discovered at the end of your analysis." >

-This is a great thing to do to remind the reader what was covered.
+This is a great thing to do to remind the reader of what was covered.

 </opt>